xopham/trusted-commit-signatures/README.md

 ### The idea

-In general, code should be signed to ensure integrity and provenance and, thus, protect against tampering or unauthorized code injection.
+In general, code should be signed to ensure integrity and provenance and thus protect against tampering or unauthorized code injection.
 One solution is to sign git commits and verify those within the repository.
 To do so, one can for example use GitHub [Commit Signature Verification](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification).
-In essence, a GPG key is created and added to the GitHub account and local git configuration:
+In essence, a GPG key pair is created and the public key added to the GitHub account and local git configuration:

 ```bash
 # generate the key (configuration)